50 Insider Secrets to Help You Save at All Your Favorite Stores

 Target: Combine sales and coupons

-If you’re afraid your doubled up coupons will be rejected, don’t be.
+If you’re afraid your doubled-up coupons will be rejected, don’t be.
 Target allows you to use Target coupons, manufacturer coupons, and Target Cartwheel (the store’s app) coupons all on the same item.
 Check out the site couponmom.com to find manufacturer coupons on the items Target has on sale each week.
-That’s some super savings.
+That’s some super savings when you know how to coupon correctly.

 Target: Register for your wedding